Hotels4Teams

 Which hotels near Andrew R Mickle Senior Pool have suites or extra space?

-Which hotels near Andrew R Mickle Senior Pool have an in-room kitchen or kitchenette?
+Which hotels near Andrew R Mickle Senior Pool have a full in-room kitchen?

 Which hotels near Andrew R Mickle Senior Pool have connecting rooms?